 Inspired by my fellow writer Thorsten Küper aka Kueperpunk Korhonen, I’m active in the 3d Internet world of Second Life for several years now, first as a writer and electronic music performer, now also as an event organizer and a builder of my own projects.
 Second Life, originally designed by Philip Rosedale after reading Neal Stephenson’s cyberpunk classic Snow Crash and today operated by Linden Lab, is the most advanced and widely used virtual world created so far.
 Often underestimated as a pure multiuser online game, it has been utilized as a tool for education, research and artistic creation.
 Renowned artists such as Bryn Oh or legendary French filmmaker Chris Marker have experimented with its possibilities.
-I’m active in SL with two projects of my own.
+I’m curently active in SL with one project of my own.
 Have a look at my homepage for regular updates about new content.

 The World Culture Hub